beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 ![Begin activity](/_static/screens/begin-activity.jpg)

-Begin leverages next-gen cloud platform technologies – like globally available serverless infra, SSD-backed databases, and CDNs – and manages all your app's needs, from git integration, to CI/CD, and everything in between.
+Begin leverages next-gen cloud platform technologies – like globally available serverless infra, SSD-backed databases, and integrated CDNs – and manages all your app's needs, from git integration, to CI/CD, and everything in between.

 We can't wait to share everything you need to know about go deeper with Begin.